eHanlin/image-uploader-api/README.md

 Create an ImageUploaderApiContext.

-* url: The parameter is api host.
+* url(required): The parameter is api host.

 #### ImageUploaderApiContext(url:String)

-For ImageUploaderApiContext, it's a context object that is able to set some of default parameters.
+For `ImageUploaderApiContext`, it's a context object that is able to set some of default parameters.

-* url: The parameter is api host.
+* url(required): The parameter is api host.

 ##### upload(key:String, fileBlob:Blob, decorateDescriptor:function?, uploadCB:function?)

-* key: Be able to be filename or path.
+* key(required): Be able to be filename or path.
-* fileBlob: File content will be uploaded to server.
+* fileBlob(required): File content will be uploaded to server.
-* decorateDescriptor: The function is able to decorate default descriptor of image, and it will be send to server to be processed.
+* decorateDescriptor(optional): The function is able to decorate default descriptor of image, and it will be send to server to be processed.

 ```js
 function decorateDescriptor(descriptor) {